 Raimi’s friends, the Coen brothers, who made “Fargo,” gave him advice about shooting and lighting in the snow – Roger Ebert

 Both movies may concern unconventional crimes which plunge simple communities into extraordinary situations, but while Fargo’s tone is deadpan noir, A Simple Plan is one which deals with characters who are very much grounded in reality.
 This is humourless, gut-wrenching fare, with some incredibly complex performances and a sense of community that never seems alien, in spite of the film’s outlandish qualities.
 There are no bursts of comic relief or abstract caricatures.
-This is a rugged Midwestern town with salt of the earth residents and old school values, a place where drunkenness and unemployment are a given, a tale of hometown boys who will soon be smothered by the technological revolution and where finding millions of dollars in cash may prove their only way out.
+This is a rugged Midwestern town with salt of the earth residents and old school values, a place where drunkenness and unemployment mask the inevitable effects of the growing technological revolution.

 Lou Chambers – It’s the American Dream in a goddamn gym bag!